wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 A Gibitype is based on "base 2" (1 or 0) counting that computers use internally, and 2 to the 30th power which is equivalent to worth 1,073,741,824 bytes in base 10.
 The difference between the two increases exponentially as numbers get larger: about 7% at the Gibibyte/Gigabyte level but 9% at the Tibibyte/Terabyte level (the equivalent of 1,099,511,627,776 bytes in base 2).

+To entice customers to make use of the more "advanced" types of servers, Amazon offers Single-Root I/O Virtualization (SR-IOV)
+Amazon also offers its Elastic Network Adapters (ENA) which deliver <strong>20 Gbps</strong> (Gigabits per second) speed within a single placement group.

+BTW a placement group is ???

+QUESTION: Are such enhanced networking mechanisms and their higher packet per server (PPS) performance worth the price?

+If you are using AWS Direct Connect, private pipes to other data centers are 50 Mbs to 10 Gbps, depending on what you pay for.

-One alternative for increasing throughput is to add a separate <strong>caching server</strong> (such as Redis, MemcacheD, AWS RDS, or ElastiCache) that tries to respond to requests before they hit the web server or database server.
+Another alternative for increasing throughput is to add a separate <strong>caching server</strong> (such as Redis, MemcacheD, AWS RDS, or ElastiCache) that tries to respond to requests before they hit the web server or database server.
 Cache servers typically holds responses in a large amount of memory.
 But to ensure that money for a caching server is not wasted, the <strong>cache hit ratio</strong> should be measured when running under simulated load.

+> "After you have identified your architectural approach, you should use <strong>benchmarking and load testing</strong> data to drive your selection of resource types and configuration options" -- 512 in Amazon's "Performance Efficiency Pillar: AWS Well-Architected Framework (AWS Whitepaper)

 The potential for failure due to load may not be of concern for "vanity" websites which don't anticipate a lot of traffic.